lazzarello/graphql_coding_quiz/README.md

 I haven't used Django in many years.
 I'm more familliar with a codebase from an employer built with the aiohttp library.
 Most recently, I use a MVC framework in Julia called Genie.
 I like it a lot.
 For this quiz, I used a [Hello World example](https://djangoforbeginners.com/hello-world/) to get all the syntax and conventions right for Django.

+I have pyenv set up on my personal dev machine.
+I used 3.11.3 locally, which is the same version in the Dockerfile.

 ## Run with docker

 ```